Bangkok Itinerary Ideas From A Local

 What are your favorite places to eat authentic Thai food?

-Actually, I eat in a lot, because I love to cook.
+I eat a lot because I love to cook.
 But I would say authentic food in Thailand is so easy to find.
-I would recommend you to try street food.
+I would recommend that you try street food.
 The best thing about Thailand is that you can eat street food and barely get food poisoning.
 The food here is so good and amazing.
-There’s also this restaurant that was recommended by Lonely Planet, it’s called Suda.
-I’ve been there a couple of times; their food is super authentic.
+There’s also this restaurant that Lonely Planet recommended called Suda.
+I’ve been there several times; their food is super authentic.

 I have a peanut allergy, so I avoided street food because I felt it would be hard for me to communicate that.
-Do you have recommendations for people traveling with nut allergies to Thailand?
+Do you have recommendations for people traveling to Thailand with nut allergies?

-Yes, peanuts is a staple ingredient in our food.
+Yes, peanuts are a staple ingredient in our food.
 Here’s a phrase that you can use to order food if you have a peanut allergy:

 Chan – kin – thuaa – mai – dai (I can’t eat peanut)

-When you have friends visiting Bangkok what are the top 7 things you suggest for them to do?
+When you have friends visiting Bangkok, what are the top 7 things you suggest they do?

 1. Get Connected

-There are always events going on in Bangkok every weekend.
-One week it could be meditation, another week it may be an outdoor screening movie in the park.
+There are events in Bangkok every weekend.
+One week, it could be meditation; another week, it may be an outdoor movie screening in the park.
 The expat community is really strong.
 Once you get connected to them you can find events that locals usually go.
 I usually get invited to cool events through Facebook.
-Here are a few FB groups I’m apart of:
+Here are a few FB groups I’m a part of:

-Once you get to Bangkok join the Facebook group you will have access to a bunch of events that are happening.
-Also, subscribe to BK-Asia City they advertise the local events going on.
+Once you get to Bangkok, join the Facebook group.
+You will have access to a bunch of events that are happening.
+Also, subscribe to BK-Asia City, where they advertise the local events going on.

 Drinks at the Scarlett Wine Bar & Restaurant